What is a down payment?

 What is a down payment on a house?

-A home down payment is simply the part of a home’s purchase price you pay upfront, and does not come from a mortgage lender via a loan.
+A home down payment is the part of a home’s purchase price that you pay upfront and does not come from a mortgage lender via a loan.

 Mortgage lenders often refer to the percentage of the purchase price that they finance as a loan-to-value ratio, or LTV.
 Using the above examples, here’s how that looks:

 LTV is important because it’s how lenders describe the maximum loan they’ll make.

 What is the minimum down payment on a house?

 The minimum down payment on a house depends on the mortgage program, the type of property you buy and the price of the home.
 In some cases, you might be eligible for a loan that doesn’t actually require a down payment at all.
 In other cases, you might need to put down more than 20 percent of the purchase price.

 Conventional down payment requirements

 Most conventional loans allow for a smaller down payment – as little as 3 percent of the purchase price if you have great credit – thanks to the backing of Fannie Mae and Freddie Mac, the two government-sponsored enterprises that buy loans from mortgage lenders.

 To compensate for the risk of this low down payment, however, the borrower is required to pay for private mortgage insurance, or PMI, when they put less than 20 percent down.
 Those PMI payments will continue until you have accumulated 20 percent equity in the home.